Dental Crowns & Bridges in Port Orange

 Dental crowns and dental bridges are a popular option for restoring severely damaged teeth or for replacing one or more missing teeth.
-Dr. Sean Bannan at Water’s Edge Dental provides dental crowns in South Daytona.
+Dr. Sean Bannan at Water’s Edge Dental provides dental crowns in Port Orange.
 Keep reading to learn how dental crowns work, what a bridge is, and other important information about this common restoration.

 What Is a Dental Crown?

 Also called a cap, a dental crown is a thin covering that improves the form and function of a damaged tooth.
 Dental crowns also replace one or more missing teeth as a bridge.
 They can be made of a variety of materials, including porcelain, porcelain-fused-to-metal, gold, and metal alloys.
 Life-like porcelain is preferred for restorations in the front teeth.

 Dental crowns can be used to correct the following dental issues.

 - Holding together parts of a broken tooth

 - Restoring decay when there is not enough room for a filling